huseyinTozluyurt/CakeAtelierWebPage/README.md

 - Updates on Backend part including integrated PHP codes with Myql connections are planned to be presented in the future.

 ![main page](https://github.com/huseyinTozluyurt/CakeAtelierWebPage/blob/1b05b0d716e26038a1da1251b7e80a368f00ecb2/Screenshot%202025-02-12%20190547.png)
+Figure: Main Page of the Website with a luxurous appearance.